luvskyy/YouTubeToFile-YTTF/README.md

 - Choose a save folder
 - Real-time progress bar + status log
 - Download runs in a background thread (UI stays responsive)

+## Windows (easiest install)
+Simply download the installer in the releases tab.

 ## Run from source (dev)